simme/blog/content/post/composable-architecture-uikit-collection-views.md

 This post will build on that and see what it takes to implement a collection view.

-For this example we'll create a collection view that fetches images from a web API and displays them in the cells.

 The first thing you need to know about rendering items from a TCA `Store` in a table or collection view is that we won't be referring to the items by `IndexPath`.
 Instead we'll be using `IdentifiedArray`, a collection type provided by the library.

 This is because you'll be creating a new `Store` for each cell.
 And you'll be storing references to this store.
 So using index paths can become fragile if the list of items changes.